zwong91/cf-workers-template/README.md

-Site proxy on Cloudflare Worker and Vercel Edge.
+proxy on Cloudflare Worker and Vercel Edge.

 To deploy on Vercel: